miptleha/cs-xsd-class-generator/README.md

 -   describe them in Program.cs file (see Sample section)
 -   if some errors see log\ClassGenerator.log
 -   all classes will be generated inside bin\Debug\code folder
--   to compile and work with classes your will need helpers inside AF, Xml, QueryGenerator folder
+-   to compile and work with classes your will need helpers inside AF, Xml, QueryGenerator, Db folder
 -   note: fields generated only for elements, not for attributes

 ## Sample